vipulnaik/working-drafts/eaf/my-somewhat-unusual-q4-2021-donation.md

 I think of my [Q1 2019 EA Hotel donation](https://forum.effectivealtruism.org/posts/BM2DYWpM6rSxyZ7AS/my-q1-2019-ea-hotel-donation)
-as being a donation of the above kind: a time-sensitive donation oportunity that, for the window of time-sensitivity, is likely to beat the fallback donation targets.
+as being a donation of the above kind: a time-sensitive donation opportunity that, for the window of time-sensitivity, is likely to beat the fallback donation targets.
 I am planning to write a retrospective on it at some point; my preliminary retrospective assessment of that donation is positive.